bberak/react-native-game-engine/README.md

 import { GameEngine } from "react-native-game-engine"
 ```

 Let's code a scene that incorporates some mult-touch logic.
+To start with, let's create some components that can be rendered by React.
 Create a file called ```renderers.js```:

 ```javascript
 import React, { PureComponent } from "react";